A timeline of the controversy around WE, the Liberals and a student program

 April 27: Volunteer Canada, a charity that promotes volunteering and helps organizations use volunteers well, meets Chagger and raises concerns about paying students hourly rates below minimum wage and calling it volunteering.

-May 4: WE sends a third proposal to Employment and Social Development Canada, this time with more details and specific to the grant program.
-Finance Department official Michelle Kovacevic, who was working on the program, told the finance committee she received it May 7.
+May 4: WE sends a third proposal to ESDC, this time with more details and specific to the grant program.
+Finance official Michelle Kovacevic, who was working on the program, told the finance committee she received it May 7.

-May 5: Youth Minister Bardish Chagger went to a special COVID-19 cabinet committee with the recommendation to go with WE for the program.
+May 5: Chagger goes to a special COVID-19 cabinet committee with the recommendation to go with WE for the program.
 Morneau isn't at the meeting.

 May 22: Cabinet, including Trudeau and Morneau, approved handing the reins of the program to WE.